Coastal Commission meeting

 to the Commission

 See briefings such as the Federal Consistency Program Briefing from February 9, as well as previous ones on open meetings, vertical accessways, wetlands, and the Coastal Act.

-Did you know that the California Coastal Commission is now offering a
+Did you know that the California Coastal Commission offers a

 on permit application fees for green building projects?